SrikanthBonkuri/Data_Processing-HW4-diabetes/README.md

 ### Visualization:
 ![Q5_Lasso](https://user-images.githubusercontent.com/45035308/207253927-c8d1d413-3ad1-4fd4-acf6-ad3eea2ab266.png)

+Lasso order: bmi, s5, bp, s3, sex, s6, s1, s4, s2, age

-Comparing the lasso ordering to above observations, it is found that the features {s5, bmi} follows the same ranks being the top 2 features in both lasso order.
-Feature s2 has moved to 3rd in top order.
-The features s4 and s6 are in top order rank of 5 and 7 respectively.
-And the positions of features s1 and sex are been the lowest in order.
+Comparing the lasso ordering to above observations, it is found that the features {bmi, s5, bp} follows the same ranks being the top 3 features in all. {s3, sex} follows next same as in forward selection order.
+Features {s6, s1} are at 6th and 7th places same as in squared correlation order.
+And the positions of features s4, s2 and age are been the lowest in order.